DEBIAN , LINUX

 Fixing fail2ban for sshd on Debian 12

-It would seem that due to some sort of packaging or maintainer config dispute the default configuration for fail2ban sshd authentication monitoring is does not on Debian 12, and it's derivatives such as Ubuntu.
+It would seem that due to some sort of packaging or maintainer config dispute the default configuration for fail2ban's SSHd authentication monitoring (and thus blocking) does not work on Debian 12, and it's derivatives such as Ubuntu.

-The solution is to configure fail2ban to read (and eventually ban) sshd authentication failures from systemd rather than a log file.
+The solution is to configure fail2ban to read (and eventually ban) SSHd authentication failures from "systemd" rather than a log file as previously expected.

 echo -e "[sshd]\nbackend=systemd\nenabled=true" | tee /etc/fail2ban/jail.local

-Followed by restarting the fail2ban service and inspecting the output for any issues:
+Next you'll need to restart the fail2ban service, and inspecting the output for any issues:

 systemctl restart fail2ban && systemctl status fail2ban